kata-ai/development-standard/frontend/README.md

 ### TypeScript Styleguide

+At Kata.ai, we use [TypeScript](https://www.typescriptlang.org/) across our entire JavaScript stack.
+TypeScript combines the familiarity of JavaScript with the power of static typing.

+In general, using static typing in your JavaScript code [can help prevent about 15%](https://blog.acolyer.org/2017/09/19/to-type-or-not-to-type-quantifying-detectable-bugs-in-javascript/) of the bugs that end up in committed code.
+Not only static typing, TypeScript also provides various productivity enhancements like advanced statement completion, as well as smart code refactoring.

-All frontend projects within Kata.ai must use TypeScript.
-This is a living document outlining guidelines for developing frontend projects using TypeScript within Kata.ai
+This document outlines the general styleguide for TypeScript projects within Kata.ai

 [Read the TypeScript Styleguide](./docs/typescript-guidelines.md)

 ### React Styleguide

-This is a living document outlining the React-specific guidelines in the Kata Platform Frontend Development Standard.
+[React](https://reactjs.org/) is the framework we choose for building frontend projects at Kata.ai.
+This document outlines React-specific styleguide.

 [Read the React Styleguide](./docs/react-guidelines.md)

 ### Tooling

-This is a living document outlining the tools we use for development and testing, as well as guides on using them
+We're committed to the quality of our development stack and tooling.
+This document contains guides on the tools we use for daily development as a frontend engineer in Kata.ai.
+This also contains our unified ESLint config that you can use and extend from.

 [Read the Tooling docs](./docs/tooling.md)